Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

        ncn-mw# /usr/share/doc/csm/upgrade/1.0.1/scripts/k8s/failover-leader.sh <node to be rebooted>
        ```

-    1. Cordon and drain the node
+    1. Cordon and drain the node.

        ```bash
-       ncn-m# kubectl drain --ignore-daemonsets=true --delete-local-data=true <node to be rebooted>
+       ncn-mw# kubectl drain --ignore-daemonsets=true --delete-local-data=true <node to be rebooted>
        ```

        There may be pods that cannot be gracefully evicted because of Pod Disruption Budgets (PDB).
 This will result in messages like the following: